 Botany Bay Plantation Wildlife Management Area

 Spark your curiosity with this 4,600-acre wildlife preserve located on Edisto Island in South Carolina.
 Resilient through the Civil War, a fire, and the boll weevil (an insect with the ability to destroy cotton), this plantation has a rich history and story.
-Ruins, maritime forest, freshwater ponds, historical buildings, trails, and the beach provide an experience unlike anything else for you and the family.
+Ruins, maritime forest, freshwater ponds, historical buildings, trails, and the beach provide an experience unlike any other.

 Edisto Beach State Park

 Grab your leash and furry friend to go enjoy this dog-friendly beach located 50 miles south of Charleston.
 Get outside with a Botany Bay tour, fishing excursion, boat ride, picnic, swim, bird watch, bike ride, or hike.
-The park offers the state’s longest system of ADA trails.
+Plus, the park offers the state’s longest system of ADA trails.

 Ernest F. Hollings ACE Basin National Wildlife Refuge

 Grab some comfortable shoes and head to the 11,815-acre portion of the ACE Basin area in Lowcountry South Carolina.
-Try something new with archery, hunting, picnicking, fishing, canoeing, environmental education, or photography during your adventure.
+Try something new with archery, hunting, picnicking or fishing.
+Plus, try canoeing, environmental education, or photography during your adventure.

 Visit For The History